top of page

 Our show is crafted from over 10 years of performing.
 We don't demonstrate but instead immerse you into our world of pirates.
 And we are constantly striving to improve the overall experience with better routines, jokes and action.
 The details matter even down to the props we use in the show.
 Everything works together to create a unique experience.

 It took me a while to create the proper formula for bringing on new pirates.
 My solution is actors.
-Actors can handle the comedic timing needed, the lines and the blocking.
-I rehearse new actors in the same way I would direct a play.
+Actors can handle the comedic timing, the lines and the blocking.
+I rehearse new actors in the same way I direct a play.
 Actors have a good instincts where audiences are concerned.
 These skills are difficult to teach to non actors which why I only bring actors in to portray the various pirate characters.

 Charles Peters